WrestleMania XXIV: Storylines

 On the February 25 episode of Raw, 2008 WWE Hall of Fame Inductee Ric Flair challenged Shawn Michaels to a match at WrestleMania.
 Michaels accepted after some reluctance, knowing that due to a previous announcement from WWE chairman Mr. McMahon the next match Flair lost would result in his forced retirement.
 Flair said that "it would be an honor for [him] to retire at the hands of Shawn Michaels."

 On February 18, WWE announced via its website that the fourth annual Money in the Bank ladder match would take place at WrestleMania XXIV, a match where the objective is to retrieve a briefcase suspended in the air using a ladder.
 The match involved wrestlers from all three WWE brands.
-The winner would earn a contract to challenge for any of the three WWE World Championships (the WWE Championship of Raw, the World Heavyweight Championship of SmackDown, or the ECW Championship of ECW) at any time and any place over a one-year period.
+The winner would earn a contract to challenge for any of the three WWE world championships (Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship) at any time and any place over a one-year period.
 Qualifying matches occurred to determine the participants in the match at WrestleMania, starting on that night's Raw with Jeff Hardy and Mr. Kennedy defeating Snitsky and Val Venis respectively to qualify.
 Shelton Benjamin became the third participant when he defeated Jimmy Wang Yang on the following episode of SmackDown.
 During the next two weeks on Raw, Chris Jericho defeated Hardy, and Carlito defeated Cody Rhodes to qualify.
 At a non-televised SmackDown/ECW house show held on March 8, Montel Vontavious Porter qualified when he defeated Jamie Noble.
 On the March 11 episode of ECW, CM Punk became the seventh entrant when he defeated Big Daddy V. John Morrison was the final person to qualify when he beat The Miz on the March 14 episode of SmackDown.
 Hardy was later removed from the match after a legitimate suspension by WWE for a drug violation of the company's Wellness Policy.
 WWE decided not to add another superstar in his place, making that year's Money in the Bank ladder match the first year to have seven participants.

 Cancelled matches

-Although Fit Finlay was embroiled in a feud with John "Bradshaw" Layfield (JBL), Hornswoggle revealed in a May 2024 interview that Finlay was planned to face Vince McMahon for a championship during an illegitimate son storyline but the plans were dropped.
+Although Finlay was embroiled in a feud with John "Bradshaw" Layfield (JBL), Hornswoggle revealed in a May 2024 interview that Finlay was planned to face Vince McMahon for a championship during an illegitimate son storyline but the plans were dropped.
 In addition, McMahon was also planned to return with Mr. Kennedy following a limo explosion in June 2007.
-The storyline was set to begin on the June 25 episode of Raw with the McMahon family holding a "funeral" for Vince, but these plans were ultimately scrapped following the deaths of Chris Benoit and his family.
+The storyline was set to begin on the June 25 episode of Raw with the McMahon family holding a "funeral" for Vince, but these plans were ultimately scrapped following the Chris Benoit double murder and suicide.